 - Final date for Offers of Admission: Each year, Ontario universities agree on a final date in May by which all offers of admission must be made.
 Students then have until a subsequent date, usually several days later, to respond.
 All offers are conditional on the student achieving satisfactory final marks.
 You’ll find this year’s dates posted on the Waterloo website for future students.

-- Residence application deadline: For students intending to live on campus, Residence ranking forms and a $500 deposit are also due by the residence application deadline.
+- Residence application deadline: For students intending to live on campus, Residence Community Ranking forms and a $500 deposit are also due by the residence application deadline.

-Early offers of admission: If your son or daughter has already received an early offer of admission, congratulations are in order!
+Early offers of admission: If your student has already received an early offer of admission, congratulations are in order!
 We will send complete course selection details in May and June, so please be patient.

-Congratulations, your son or daughter has been admitted to St. Jerome’s University!
+Congratulations, your student has been admitted to St. Jerome’s University!
 If you’re wondering what happens next, a good starting point is our checklist for students who have been admitted.

 - How to use important tools such as the academic calendar